t4d-gmbh/Weekend-Out/README.md

 - _Q.6._ What would be the result of the `git push` command if you didn't specify the branch name?
 Think of a situation where you need to explicitly state the name of the remote and why this situation might be useful.
 - _Q.7._ In which cases would it be useful to have multiple remote repositories?

-## 2. Add items on the main branch on the remote repository

-Make changes in the `packing_list.md` file on the main branch on the remote repository directly in the browser.

-Go to the repository on the remote server and open the `packing_list.md` file.
-Add some items and commit the changes.

-## 3. Locally merge the feature branch into the main branch
+## 2. Locally merge the feature branch into the main branch

 You want to include the additional items from the main branch in your feature branch.
 To do this, you need to merge the `feature/blankets` branch into the `main` branch.